matto1matteo/zettlekasten/20220116180057/README.md

-#TODO
+# TODO
 # Bash movement

-a list of usefull bash movement to incorporate my skills on the bash shell
+A list of usefull bash movement to incorporate my skills on the bash shell:

+- Ctrl-d means EOF (End Of File)